-It was soon apparent they would need bigger premises and more sophisticated inventory, and customer management systems.
+It was soon apparent they would need bigger premises and more sophisticated inventory, along with customer management systems.

 Louisa was also finding she was more reliant on email to answer customer queries while she was busy sourcing new suppliers.
 The business was also becoming more dependent on (and sensitive to) social media.

-Back at the warehouse, Jason says mobile phones were ringing every few minutes so the business needed another channel to receive calls − a landline.
+Back at the warehouse, Jason says mobile phones were ringing every few minutes so Little Big Company needed another channel to receive calls − a business landline.

 “Telstra has that experience and knowledge, particularly with technology products that streamline things.
 I suppose it’s the same reason people come to us because they know that they’re getting a good product.
 And we know Telstra has that history of providing good product,” says Jason.

 Jason also ranked having a single bill for the landline and internet connections higher than price considerations.
 “It’s easier to account if you’ve got a package, rather than having several bills coming in each month.
 It’s easier for the accountants to manage that situation.”

 Telstra helped Louisa choose a smartphone best suited to her expanding email-based client service.
 “If I am out of the office, I’m constantly checking my emails.
 If it’s something they want urgently, I touch base with Amy or Jason and get that done quickly,” she explains.